Book Buyer’s Guide

 But the war is part of a larger problem: vampires.
 Millennia after vampires were supposed to be killed off, they are now showing up in droves.
 Bowv, who wields Hueik, the sword of the gods and the only weapon that makes killing a vampire easier, finds himself at the center of it.
 But Hueik, being a divine weapon, doesn’t fit into Bowv’s beliefs.
 Throughout the book, religious beliefs fuel tension and conflict between characters.

-So, this book might be for you if you like darker fantasy set in a world like ours with physical and verbal conflict, tension between characters, the medieval period, and vampires.
+This book might be for you if you like darker fantasy set in a world like ours with physical and verbal conflict, tension between characters, the medieval period, and vampires.
 I’ve had people who don’t read fantasy tell me that they still enjoyed the book, even though they don’t typically read the genre.
 If you want to read something different, this might be for you.